Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

-where the amplitude function is denoted by $\mathcal{S}^{(1)}_k$.
 On Fig.~\ref{fig_g1_closed}, both theoretical approaches are compared and we find a perfect agreement between them.
 This validates the EoM approach defined by the set of coupled differential equations at Eq.~\eqref{EoMs}.
-Note that both theories are equivalent since they are based on the same expression of the diagonalised form of the Hamiltonian $\hat{H}$ in Fourier space.
-While the EoM approach is based on the calculation of coupled first-order differential equations of quadratic correlators, the QP approach directly calculates the expression of the time-evolved Bogolyubov quasiparticle operators and thus permits to find an explicit analytical expression of the correlation functions.
-Regarding the density fluctuations characterised via the $G_2$ connected density-density correlation function, the latter may be written as follows:
+Note that both theories are equivalent since they are based on the same expression of the diagonalized form of the Hamiltonian $\hat{H}$ in Fourier space.
+While the EoM approach is based on the calculation of coupled first-order differential equations of quadratic correlators, the QP approach directly calculates the expression of the time-evolved Bogolyubov quasiparticle operators and thus permits to find an explicit analytical expression of the correlation functions. \\

+Regarding the density fluctuations characterized via the $G_2$ connected density-density correlation function, the latter may be written as follows:

 Relying on the mean-field approximation, $G_2$ reads as: